 World War I

 Also on exhibit to commemorate the 100th anniversary of World War I (1914-1918) are books, newspapers, posters, illustrations and memorabilia about "The Great War".
-Curated by Virginia Lopez, with assistance from Faith Yoman (State Library), Emily Brock & Britney Macias (State Records Center, Archives & Historical Services Division); WWI memorabilia on loan from the private collection of Bruce Mergele (State Library)
+Curated by Virginia Lopez, with assistance from Faith Yoman (State Library), Emily Brock and Britney Macias (State Records Center, Archives & Historical Services Division); WWI memorabilia on loan from the private collection of Bruce Mergele (State Library)